-Airflow resistance in ventilation system is mainly determined by air speed in this system.
-Resistance grows with speed enhancing.
-This phenomenon is called pressure loss.
-Static pressure, produced by a fan, causes air motion in the ventilation system, which has a certain resistance.
-The higher is the resistance of such a system, the less is the air consumption, moved by the fan.
-Calculation of friction losses for air in air ducts, as well as resistance of the networking equipment (a filter, muffler, heater, valve, etc.) can be done with help of tables and diagrams, mentioned in the catalogue.
-One can calculate general pressure drop, having summed the resistance indices of all the elements of a ventilation system.
+Air resistance in ventilation system is mainly determined by air speed in this system.
+Air resistance grows directly proportional to air flow.
+This phenomenon is known as pressure loss.
+Static pressure produced by a fan causes air motion in the ventilation system with a certain resistance.
+The higher the ventilation resistance in the system, the less air flow of the fan is.
+Friction losses for air in air ducts as well as resistance of the networking equipment (a filter, silencer, heater, valves and dampers, etc.) can be calculated using the tables and diagrams contained in the catalogue.
+Total pressure loss is equal to all pressure loss values in a ventilation system.

 |Type||Air speed, m/s|

 |Main air ducts||6,0 - 8,0|

 |Air distribution ducts||1,5 - 2,0|

 Calculation of air speed in the air ducts:

 V= L / (3600*F) (m/s)

 L - air capacity [ m3/hour];